Project Information Memorandum (PIM)

 A copy of the PIM should be given to your designer so that they can use this information to ensure that the building design is appropriate for the land on which you intend to build.

-Please note: A PIM does not give any form of approval under the District Plan or Building Act, or authorisation to commence work.
+Please note: A PIM does not give any form of approval of the District Plan or Building Act, or authorisation to commence work.
 You should contact the Council Planner to determine that your proposal complies with the District Plan.
 If it does not, a Resource Consent is required; you are strongly advised to obtain this before seeking Building Consent to avoid possible expensive changes to your proposal.